 Homework, spellings and reading.

-Home work will continue to be set every Wednesday and is due back in on the following Monday.
-Spellings will be sent home on a Monday and the test will take place on the following Friday.
+English and maths homework will continue to be set every Wednesday and is due back in on the following Monday.
+Spellings and times tables tests will be sent home on a Monday and the tests will take place on the following Friday.

 If you have any questions please do not hesitate to contact us, either by noting it in your child’s planner or by calling school.